With the support of our partners, Identitywa is building a community in which people with disability and their families lead fulfilled lives.

 Centacare Employment and Training WA is a not-for-profit, registered training organisation, (RTO), established in 1976.
 We are an agency of the Catholic Archdiocese of Perth, however, our services are available to any member of the community without prejudice or discrimination

-The Disability Services Commission (DSC) is the State Government agency responsible for advancing opportunities, community participation and quality of life for people with disability.
-The DSC provides a range of direct services and also funds non-government agencies to provide supports to people with disability, their families and carers.
-Identitywa appreciates the support the DSC provides to our children and adult services.
+The Department of Communities is the State Government agency responsible for advancing opportunities, community participation and quality of life for people with disability.
+The Department provides a range of direct services and also funds non-government agencies to provide supports to people with disability, their families and carers.
+Identitywa appreciates the support the Department provides to the children and adults who use our services.

 Home and Community Care